Clean Code - A Handbook of Agile Software Craftsmanship

-What’s more, you’ll be able to tell the difference between good code and bad code.
+What is the difference between good code and bad code?

-You’ll know how to write good code and how to transform bad code into good code.
+How to write good code and how to transform bad code into good code?

 The objective of the article summarizes some of the main chapters in the book so that you save time and have look quickly about Clean Code.

 Clean Code includes 17 chapters from low-level (chapter 2 - 6) to higher level concepts (chapter 7 - 13) and case studies (chapter 14 - 17).